gevuong/SaladBar/README.md

 ### Wireframes

 This app will consist of a single screen with game board, game controls, and nav links to the Github, my LinkedIn, and the About modal.
-Game controls will include Start, Stop, and Reset buttons as well as a slider to control the speed.
-On the left, three clickable shapes will be used to toggle between the types of grids available.
-On the right, there will be three (or more) clickable gradient-filled rectangles used to toggle between color schemes (see Bonus Features).
-Additionally, a drop-down will be added to the Controls to toggle between different rule sets (again, see Bonus Features).
+Game controls will include left and right directional buttons.
+There will be a modal that displays the rules before start of game.

 ![wireframes](images/js_wireframe.jpeg)